Words and terms used in the world of From The Waters.

 Plural vichnids.
 A giant spider snake that makes webs and secretes a poison involving a mind controlling hallucinogen.

-A subunit of currency used in Doluround.
-[One hundred vii are equivalent to a single vee].
+The Doluroundian Ephasian Vii is a subunit of currency used in Doluround.
+One hundred vii are equivalent to a single vee.

-A special vial created to hold the copy of a human's essence in order to bring it to an aetri to be checked for its viability for possible rebirth.
+A special vial used prior to velurea that holds the copy of a human's essence in order to bring it to an aetri to be checked for its viability for possible rebirth.

-In Aelin City, the base of Violets situated in the Quarter.
+In Aelin City, the base of Celestial Violets which is situated in the Quarter.

 A gold plant with little red flowers.

-A uniqua type in which users must action the uniqua by gesture, voice or the written word.
+A uniqua type in which users must perform the uniqua by gesture, voice or the written word.

 Noun.
 Plural vlik-reis.
-Striker term for lovers left behind after a Striker dies.
+An Aelish Striker term for lovers left behind after a Striker dies.
 A Striker’s widow.

 Plural voaun.
 An Ephillion creature similar to a horse.
 A domesticated mammal.